Significance-based Estimation-of-Distribution Algorithms: Run Time Results for and

-The main idea now is to show that the leftmost frequency that is different from $1 - 1/n$ has a significant surplus of $1$s in its history strong enough so that, after a logarithmic number of iterations, we change such a frequency from its initial value of $1/2$ to $1 - 1/n$.
-For the second part of the proof, we will use a similar argument, but the frequency will be at $1/n$, and it will take $O(n\log n)$ steps to get to $1 - 1/n$.
-Since the calculations for both scenarios are very similar, we combine them in the following.
+We now prove that the history of the leftmost position with a frequency at $1/2$ saves~$1$s significantly more often than~$0$s such that the frequency is set to $1 - 1/n$ after $O(\log n)$ iterations.
+For the second part of the proof, we use a similar argument, but the frequency is at $1/n$, and it takes $O(n\log n)$ steps to get to $1 - 1/n$.
+Since the calculations for both scenarios are very similar, we combine them.

-In order to make this idea precise, we now consider an iteration such that there is a frequency $\tau_i \in \{1/n, 1/2\}$ such that, for all $j < i$, $\tau_j = 1 - 1/n$.
-We lower-bound the probability of saving a $1$ in $H_i$ in order to get an upper bound on the expected time until we detect the significance necessary to update $\tau_i$ to $1 - 1/n$.
-When considering position $i$, we assume an empty history although it is most likely not.
-We can do so, since the \sigcGA checks for a significance in different sub-histories of $H_i$ (starting from the latest entry).
-Thus, we only consider sub-histories that go as far as the point in time when all indices less than $i$ were at $1 - 1/n$.
+Consider a position $i \in [n]$ and any of the first $O(n \log n)$ iterations such that $\tau_i \in \{1/n, 1/2\}$ and, for all positions $j < i$, $\tau_j = 1 - 1/n$.
+Let $O$ denote the event that we save a~$1$ in~$H_i$ this iteration.
+We derive an upper bound on the probability to detect the significance of~$1$s in $H_i$ within $O(\log n)$ iterations by calculating a lower bound on the probability of~$O$.
+Note that the probability of~$O$ is the same for each iteration until~$\tau_i$ is increased, since we condition on no frequency dropping within the first $O(n \log n)$ iterations.

-Let $O$ denote the event that we save a $1$ this iteration, and let $A$ denote the event that at least one of the two offspring during this iteration has a $0$ at a position in $[i - 1]$.
-Note that event $A$ means that the bit at position $i$ of the winning individual is not relevant for selection.
-Hence, if $A$ occurs, we save a $1$ with probability $\tau_i \in \{1/n, 1/2\}$.
-Otherwise, that is, the bit at position $i$ is relevant for selection, we save a $1$ with probability $1 - \tau_i^2$ (i.e., if we do not sample two $0$s).
-Formally,
+In order to bound $\Pr[O]$, we consider the event~$A$ that the bit at position $i$ of the winning individual is not relevant for selection.
+That is, $A$ denotes the event that at least one of the two offspring during this iteration has a $0$ at a position in $[i - 1]$.
+Thus, if~$A$ occurs, a~$1$ is saved with probability $\tau_i \in \{1/n, 1/2\}$.
+Otherwise, a~$1$ is saved if not two~$0$s are sampled, which has a probability of $1 - (1 - \tau_i)^2$.
+Hence,